DavidDTessier/gcp-certifications/Network Engineer/READMEv2.md

 Service Account
 * represents an identity associated with an instance
 * only one service account can be associated with an instance
-* control access to the service account by granting the Service Account User role for other IAM pricinipals
+* control access to the service account by granting the Service Account User role for other IAM principals
-* cannot be combined/mixed with network tags in firwall rules
+* cannot be combined/mixed with network tags in firewall rules
 * recommended for strict control over how fw rules are applied to VMs
 * Supported only at the project level
 * VPC Peering